65536william/docspring-documentation/docs/api/generate-a-pdf/batch-generate.md

 # Batch Generate PDFs

-Create up to 50 PDFs with a single batch request
+Create up to a maximum of 50 PDFs in a single batch request.

 ## HTTP Request